ashu3103/go-compiler-notes/middle-end/00-escape-analysis/04-solving/02-walk-one.md

 ## Attribute Propagation

 - Address flow check: If the address of a location (`l`) flows up to the `root` and the `root` outlives `l`, then `l` must be placed on the heap.
 In that case, we copy all important attributes (escapes, persists, mutates, calls) to it.
 - Value flow tracking: The value of `l` always flows to the `root`.
 If `l` is a function parameter and the `root` is the heap or a result parameter, we record this flow so the function can be tagged later.
+[Easter Egg]
 - Stop if escaping: If `l` is marked as escaping (`attrEscapes`), we don’t analyze its children further and just move on to the next item in the queue.